haxetink/tink_core/README.md

 - [`Either`](#either)
 - [`Ref`](#ref)

+Despite the abundance of documentation here, `tink_core` does not exceed 300 lines of code.
+And while it primarily serves as the basis for the rest of tink, it can be used in isolation or for other libs to build on.

 # Outcome

 The outcome type is quite similar to [`haxe.ds.Option`](http://haxe.org/api/haxe/ds/option), but is different in that it is tailored specifically to represent the result of an operation that either fails or succeeds.